Resources for research in Education and related disciplines

 - Theses and Dissertations from MSU and other institutions

 Find the full text of theses and dissertations done at MSU and beyond.
 If a thesis or dissertation from another institution isn't available full text in our database (pre 1997) inquire about making an Interlibrary Loan Request: 406-994-3161.

-Use this database to determine if a journal is peer-reviewed, or the Journals by Title database will provide peer review info for titles we subscribe to.
-UlrichsWeb is a bibliographic database on serials published throughout the world.
+Use this database to determine if a journal is peer-reviewed.
+UlrichsWeb is a database of serials published throughout the world.
+The Journals by Title database will provide peer review info for titles we subscribe to as well.

 Use WorldCat to find more books on your topic, beyond what the MSU library owns.
 Use Interlibrary Loan to request items that you'd like to borrow.

 Use CatSearch to search multiple databases at once; most but not all of the MSU Library's subscription databases are included in this search tool.
 Note the ability to limit to peer reviewed publications, etc.

 - Explore other Education-related databases not listed above

 Does your topic overlap with business, history, or other discipline not mentioned above?
 Explore other databases for your interdisciplinary research topics.

 - Testing & Education Reference Center